Jin Kazama: Other games

 He appears on a promotional poster for the Namco-produced crossover fighting game Tekken X Street Fighter, along with Street Fighter's Ryu (as well as their alter egos "Devil Jin" and "Evil Ryu").
 Devil Jin's fighting style and costume parts, along with his human form's Tekken 6 karate, are available for use with custom characters in Soulcalibur V. Harada's image was used to promote Jin's moves.
 Although he does not appear, Jin is mentioned in the crossover fighting game PlayStation All-Stars Battle Royale.
 Additionally, Jin's image appears as downloadable content in Namco's game Ace Combat: Assault Horizon.
 He appears in SNK's mobile phone game The King of Fighters All Star in his classic look and his Tekken 7 design.
 His persona is used as card artwork alongside Kyo Kusanagi, the protagonist of The King of Fighters.
 Jin is the protagonist of the Tekken side of the game where he enters Rugal Bernstein's The King of Fighters tournament to finish his rivalry with Kazuya.
 Jin appears as a Spirit in the Nintendo crossover video game Super Smash Bros.
 Ultimate.
+He also appears in Brawlhalla.